-E.9 Will my beneficiary have to pay income tax on my Traditional IRA?
+E9.
+Will my beneficiary have to pay income tax on my Traditional IRA?

 Yes.
-Payments from your Traditional IRA will be taxable to your beneficiary as income received (except for the portion of the payment, if any, which represents a taxfree return of nondeductible contributions or after-tax amounts rolled over to your Traditional IRA from an employer retirement plan; you should retain your most recently filed IRS Form 8606 with your beneficiary designations or important papers so that your beneficiary will have the proper documentation to determine what portion of your account has already been taxed).
+Payments from your Traditional IRA will be taxable to your beneficiary as income received.
 However, most beneficiaries will have the ability to take distributions over a number of years to lessen the impact of taxation.
 By seeking professional tax advice regarding how to choose and designate your primary and contingent beneficiaries, you can give them the flexibility to take the entire amount in one distribution or spread the distributions out in order to lower the amount of taxable income recognized each year.

-Special rules also allow your spouse to roll your Traditional IRA into his or her own Traditional IRA and defer taking distributions until his or her required beginning date.
-If your spouse is your sole beneficiary, he/she may continue to treat the Traditional IRA as your own and defer the starting date for taking distributions until the date on which you would have been required to start taking minimum distributions.
+Special rules also allow your spouse to either roll your Traditional IRA into his or her own Traditional IRA and defer taking distributions until his or her required beginning date.
+If your spouse is your sole beneficiary, he/she may continue to treat the Traditional IRA as his or her own and defer the starting date for taking distributions until the date on which you would have been required to start taking minimum distributions.

-E.10 How about estate and gift taxes?
+E10.
+How about estate and gift taxes?